You are using an outdated browser. Upgrade your browser today for a better experience of this site and many others.

 The Dividend Allowance does not reduce total income for tax purposes, and dividends within the allowance still count towards the appropriate basic or higher rate bands.
 They may therefore affect the rate of tax payable on dividends received in excess of the £2,000 allowance.

-Connected Accounting can advise businesses on a range of tax issues relating to dividends.
+Connected Accounting can advise businesses in the St Albans area on a range of tax issues relating to dividends.
 Please contact us for more information.

 14 Jan 2022

 The government has launched a consultation on the framework for rolling out the 15% global minimum tax on profits which will be payable by the largest multinationals from 2023.